jbossios/python-tutorial/Python-tutorial-extension/Decorators/README.md

 ## cache from functools

 Whenever a given computation could be used several times, it would be helpful to keep track of already computed calculations to speed up your code.
-For such occasions, the cache decorator becomes super helpful.
+For such occasions, the cache decorator becomes super helpful (available since Python3.9).

 It is very easy to use, you just need to import cache from functools, i.e. ```from functools import cache``` and then apply the cache decorator to any function, for example: